 If you are having a surgical procedure, you will be required to:

 Though not a requirement, you also will be strongly encouraged to:

 If you are having an imaging study or interventional radiology procedure, you will be screened and masked, but not tested for COVID-19.

 If you are having a surgical procedure, you will be tested for COVID-19 prior to your procedure.
 Your provider will place the order for the test, and the hospital's designated testing site will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

 Your COVID-19 testing will be done with your Pre-op teaching at the Hospital and will be scheduled 4 days prior to the procedure.
 The date and time will be given to you at your physician's office/visit when your procedure is scheduled.

-If you have a family member/spouse/friend/caregiver with you, he/she will not be permitted to enter the hospital.
-We are still operating under our zero-visitor protocol out of an abundance of caution.
+If you have a family member/spouse/friend/caregiver with you, he/she will may not be permitted to enter the hospital.
+We are still operating under our limited visitor policy out of an abundance of caution.
 View the current visitation policy here.
 When you arrive, you will either park and enter through main entrance, or be dropped off by your family member/spouse/friend/caregiver at main entrance, where they will remain in the car.
 We will gather from you their contact information so we can follow up with them to provide an update after your procedure and share instructions for pick up at the same location.
 Please tell your family member/spouse/friend/caregiver to expect a phone call from Sovah Health.